 Standard KeyMaster is shipped with Java classes that will supply user credentials tokens to Javascript applications and to Caplin StreamLink applications.
 These are examples of ResponseFormatter classes; these classes format KeyMaster's response to a client application's request for a user credentials token.
 You can add custom ResponseFormatter classes that format responses more appropriately to the needs of your client applications.

-For more information on the public KeyMaster Java classes that can be called and extended to produce customized versions of KeyMaster, see the Javadoc reference documentation for the Caplin KeyMaster SDK.
+For more information on the public KeyMaster Java classes that can be called and extended to produce customized versions of KeyMaster, see the KeyMaster Java API Reference.